ilGalghi/LapisCalc/SECURITY.md

 ### What to Expect

-- We will acknowledge receipt of your report within 48 hours
+- We will acknowledge receipt as soon as possible
 - We will investigate the issue and provide updates on our progress
 - We will work to resolve confirmed vulnerabilities in a timely manner
 - We will coordinate with you on disclosure timing once the issue is resolved